Nserino1/PGT_RSA/GroupPresentation.md

 print("ALL SUBJECTS COMPLETE!")
 ```
+### How to run?
+Command to Run This Python Script
+- activate your conda environment first
 Paste the code below to execute the script.
 Run for 1 or multiple subjects
 ```
 python lss_beta_extraction.py sub-## sub-##